htruong/htruong.github.io/_posts/2017-01-14-bufferbloat-in-laymans-terms.md

 ![Install the software](/assets/posts-images/Simpsons-Express-Line.jpg)

-## Is your internet connection not fast enough?
+## Is my internet connection not fast enough?

 You will probably conclude that your connection is not fast enough -- and that's a good misconception that your ISP hope you to have so you will buy a faster internet package from them.
 Just fucking throw more money at the problem.